riceissa/issarice.com/README.md

-# riceissa.com
+# Source for issarice.com

 This repository hosts the files needed to compile my website,
-<http://riceissa.com>.
+<http://issarice.com>.
 The website is compiled from a set of (mainly)
 markdown files using a custom static site generator stored in `generator.py` (which needs access to `classes.py`, `commands.py`, `metadata.py`, and `tag_ontology.py`).
 Assuming one has the